 Place of residence

 There are certain types of inquiries (request for a credit report) that are not considered for credit scores

 Minimum Credit Scores

 There isn’t a minimum credit score that’s necessary to apply for credit cards or loans.
-If you have a minimum credit score you’re less likely to qualify for a credit card or loan.
+If you have a low credit score you’re less likely to qualify for a credit card or loan.
 You won’t receive favorable rates if your credit score is low.

 If you try to apply for a conventional credit card or loan, you’ll have to wait until you improve your credit score.
 This will ensure that you get the best rates.

 Mortgage services such as the Federal Housing Administration (FHA) provide general guidelines for individuals with low credit scores.
 The guidelines are:

 FHA mortgage loans require a minimum credit score of 580 or higher with a 3.5% down payment